 The reduction in the holding period for property from 3 to 2 years aims for making the country’s ailing Real Estate industry attractive to the masses.
 The immovable property too will be counted among the long-term capital assets.

 For optimum utilization of money earned as capital gains from the sale of your property, deposit it in the respective account in a public bank so that you can withdraw this amount for purchasing or constructing a new home.

 Hope, the reading was helpful.
 If you have a flat for sale in Kolkata South then do not hesitate anymore since you know now how to curtail the tax on your earnings if acted in the right way.
-For more of such queries or assistance in selling, buying or renting a property, log onto transventor.com.
+For more of such queries or assistance in selling, buying or renting a property, log onto transventor.in.